 Section 1281.
 Market Transparency Rules.
 Within 180 days after enactment, FERC would be required to issue rules to establish an electronic system that provides information about the availability and price of wholesale electric energy and transmission services.
 FERC would exempt from disclosure any information that, if disclosed, could be detrimental to the operation of the effective market or jeopardize system security.
 FERC would be required to assure that consumers in competitive markets are protected from adverse effects of potential collusion or other anti-competitive behaviors that could occur as a result of untimely public disclosure of transaction-specific information.
 This section would not affect the exclusive jurisdiction of the Commodity Futures Trading Commission with respect to accounts, agreement, contracts, or transactions in commodities under the Commodity Exchange Act.
 FERC would not be allowed to compete with, or displace, any price publisher or regulate price publishers or impose any requirements on the publication of information.
-Creation of market transparency rules was included in the House- and Senate-passed H.R.
-6.
+Creation of market transparency rules was included in the conference report of H.R.
+6 in the 108th Congress.

 Section 1282.
 Market Manipulation.
-It would be unlawful to willfully and knowingly file a false report on any information relating to the price of electricity sold at wholesale or availability of transmission capacity, with the intent to fraudulently affect data being compiled by a federal agency.
+It would be unlawful to willfully and knowingly file a false report on any information relating to the price of electricity sold at wholesale or the availability of transmission capacity, with the intent to fraudulently affect data being compiled by a federal agency.
 It would be unlawful for any individual, corporation, or government entity (municipality, state, power marketing administration) to engage in round-trip electricity trading.
 Round-trip trading is defined to include contracts in which purchase and sale transactions have no specific financial gain or loss and are entered into with the intent to distort reported revenues, trading volumes, or prices.
+A similar provision was included in the conference report of H.R.
+6 in the 108th Congress.